-Abuse of paid sick leave or use of paid sick leave not for an authorized purpose shall be grounds for suspension or dismissal may result in denial of sick leave payment and/or discipline up to and including dismissal.
+Abuse of paid sick leave or use of paid sick leave not for an authorized purpose may result in denial of sick leave payment and/or discipline up to and including dismissal.

-- 13.2 B. VEBA Employees who are eligible to retire shall participate in a vote administered by the union to determine if the Voluntary Employee Benefits Association (VEBA) benefit shall be offered to employees who elect to retire.
+VEBA - Employees who are eligible to retire shall participate in a vote administered by the union to determine if the Voluntary Employee Benefits Association (VEBA) benefit shall be offered to employees who elect to retire.
 The VEBA benefit allows employees who are eligible to retire from City Service to cash out their unused sick leave balance upon retirement and place it in a VEBA account to be used for post-retirement healthcare costs as allowed under IRS regulations.
-Upon retirement, twenty-five percent (25%) of an employee's unused sick leave credit accumulation can be applied to the payment of health care premiums, or to a cash payment at the straight-time rate of pay of such employee in effect on the day prior to his/her retirement.
-Upon the death of an employee, either by accident or natural causes, twenty-five percent (25%) of such employee's accumulated sick leave credits shall be paid to his/her designated beneficiary. - A. Contributions from Unused Paid Time off at Retirement (Retirement Eligible Members of Bargaining Unit) - 1.
-Eligibility-to-Retire Requirements: - a.
+Upon the death of an employee, either by accident or natural causes, twenty-five percent (25%) of such employee's accumulated sick leave credits shall be paid to his/her designated beneficiary.

+A. VEBA Contributions from Unused Paid Time off at Retirement (Retirement Eligible Members of Bargaining Unit)

+- 1. Eligibility-to-Retire Requirements: - a.
 5-9 years of service and are age 62 or older, - b.
 10-19 years of service and are age 57 or older, - c.
 20-29 years of service and are age 52 or older, or - d.
 30 years of service and are any age - 2.
-The City will provide each bargaining unit with a list of its members who are expected to meet any of the criteria in paragraph A above as of
+The City will provide each bargaining unit with a list of its members who are expected to meet any of the criteria in paragraph A above as of 12/31/2021.